Mexican president’s US visit cordial, lacking in substance

 Meanwhile, the International Monetary Fund has projected Mexico’s economy will contract 10.5% this year.
 If that weren’t enough, on Wednesday, the government announced nearly 7,000 new confirmed COVID-19 infections, the highest single day total yet.

 The stated purpose of López Obrador’s visit to Washington was to celebrate the United States-Mexico-Canada-Agreement, the new free trade accord that is replacing NAFTA and which went into effect on July 1.
 Yet Democratic U.S. legislators, who played a large role in passing the law, were not included in the visit.

-Mexico’s ambassador to the United States, Martha Bárcena, said Thursday that the other central topic of the meeting was the pandemic.
+The other central topic of the meeting was the pandemic, according to Mexico Ambassador Martha Bárcena.

 A year ago, Trump threatened crippling tariffs on Mexican imports unless Mexico did more to slow the flow of migrants over the border.
 Mexico responded by deploying the newly created National Guard to stop them from advancing to the U.S. border and accepted the U.S. expansion of its “Remain in Mexico” policy, which forced asylum seekers to wait out the process in Mexico.